Council issues licenses for a number of parkland and beach locations for community events, promotional or commercial events and private events.

-We advise on the licensing requirements for specific activities and events such as aircraft activities, the erection of banners, catering, ceremonies, circus acts, filming and private functions in parks or at beaches.
+We advise on the licensing requirements for specific activities and events such as fundraising events, concerts, markets, aircraft activities, ceremonies and circus acts (as well as many other events and activities) at park or beach reserves.

 If you are required to obtain a licence an application form will be forwarded to you for completion, then your form will need to be returned to Council for assessment.
 You may also be asked to provide additional information to assist with the assessment of your application.
 To check if your activity or event requires licensing please contact us (see bottom of page for contact information).